numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    ECDF

    Illustration of empirical (cumulative) distribution function (ECDF) of runtimes on the sphere function using 51 relative targets uniform on a log scale between :math:`10^2` and :math:`10^{-8}`.
 The runtimes displayed correspond to the pure random search algorithm in dimension 5.
+The cross on the ECDF plots of COCO_ represents the median of the maximal length of the unsuccessful runs to solve the problems aggregated within the ECDF.

 We can see in this plot, for example, that almost 20 percent of the problems were solved within :math:`10^3 \cdot n = 5 \cdot 10^3` function evaluations.
-The small dot beyond :math:`x=10^7` depicts the overall fraction of successfully solved problems.
 Runtimes to the right of the cross at :math:`10^6` have at least one unsuccessful run.
-This can be concluded, because in pure random search each unsuccessful run exploits the maximum budget.

-**Aggregation:**
+This can be concluded, because with pure random search each unsuccessful run exploits the maximum budget.

-In the ECDF displayed in Figure :ref:`fig:ecdf` we have **aggregated** the runtime on several problems by displaying the runtime of the pure random search on the set of problems formed by 51 targets between :math:`10^2` and :math:`10^{-8}` on the parametrized sphere in dimension 5.
+The small dot beyond :math:`x=10^7` depicts the overall fraction of all successfully solved functions-target pairs, i.e., the fraction of :math:`(f_\theta, \Delta I)` pairs for which at least one trial (for one :math:`\theta_i`) was successful.

-Those problems concern the same parametrized family of functions, namely a set of shifted sphere functions with different offsets in their function values.
+In the ECDF of Figure :ref:`fig:ecdf` we have **aggregated** runtimes from 15 instances of the sphere function (we always aggregate over all available function instances |thetai|) times 51 target precision values.

-We consider also aggregation **over several parametrized functions**.
+Next, we aggregate **over several functions**.
-We usually divide the set of parametrized functions into subgroups sharing similar properties (for instance separability, unimodality, ...) and display ECDFs which aggregate the problems induced by those functions and by all targets.
+We usually divide the set of all (parametrized) benchmark functions into subgroups sharing similar properties (for instance separability, unimodality, ...) and display ECDFs which aggregate the problems induced by those functions and by all targets.
 See Figure :ref:`fig:ecdfgroup`.

 .. _fig:ecdfgroup: